 Vale dos Vinhedos, Brazil

-Vale dos Vinhedos, located in southern Brazil, is the country’s most celebrated wine region.
-Its temperate climate, rolling hills, and basalt-rich soils create ideal conditions for growing both red and white grape varieties.
-The region has a strong European influence, with Italian immigrants introducing viticulture in the late 19th century.
+Vale dos Vinhedos sits in southern Brazil and holds the country’s most celebrated wine address.
+Temperate conditions, rolling hills, and basalt-rich soils create a growing environment that favors both red and white varieties, and the region carries a strong European identity, shaped by Italian immigrants who arrived here in the late 19th century and planted the first serious vineyards.

-In 2012, Vale dos Vinhedos became the first Brazilian region to receive the Geographical Indication of Origin (DOC) certification, enhancing its credibility and international appeal.
-With a growing presence in global wine competitions and markets, Vale dos Vinhedos is an emerging region with significant investment potential.
+In 2012, Vale dos Vinhedos became the first Brazilian region to receive DOC certification, a move that signaled the country’s arrival as a serious wine-producing nation.
+Bloomberg has tracked Brazil’s wine ambitions as the country’s producers push further into international markets.
+With a growing presence in global competitions and a certification structure that underpins quality, Vale dos Vinhedos is an emerging region with a solid investment foundation.

 Campanha, Brazil